-Head over to www.restoresmallgroups.org and contact us
+Head over to www.restoresmallgroups.org and click "Who We Are" and "Contact Us"

 Send us a short message with the best way to get in touch with you.
 We can set up a conference call for all those that want to be in an exploratory meeting to learn more about how to bring small group ministry to your organization.